Chief Minister of Andhra Pradesh

 The chief minister of Andhra Pradesh is the chief executive of the Indian state of Andhra Pradesh.
 In accordance with the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Andhra Pradesh Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
 Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.

-Since 1956, Andhra Pradesh has had 17 chief ministers, A majority of them belonged to the Indian National Congress party.
-The longest-serving chief minister, N. Chandrababu Naidu from Telugu Desam Party held the office for over thirteen years in multiple tenure.
-N. Chandrababu Naidu is also the first chief minister of Andhra Pradesh after the state bifurcation in 2014.
-The Indian National Congress's Kasu Brahmananda Reddy has the second-longest tenure and the Telugu Desam Party's founder N. T. Rama Rao, the second actor to become the chief minister in India has the third-longest tenure, while N. Bhaskara Rao from same party has the shortest tenure (only 31 days).
-One chief minister, Neelam Sanjeeva Reddy of the Indian National Congress party, later became the president of India. while another, P. V. Narasimha Rao of the same party, later became the prime minister of India.
-There have been three instances of president's rule in Andhra Pradesh, most recently in 2014.
+Since 1953, there have been 19 chief ministers with the majority of them belonging to the Indian National Congress.
+In 1953, Tanguturi Prakasam of the Congress became the first chief minister of the Andhra State.
+In 1956, Neelam Sanjeeva Reddy of the Congress became the first chief minister of Andhra Pradesh post the reorganisation of Indian states.
+The longest-serving chief minister was N. Chandrababu Naidu from the Telugu Desam Party (TDP), who held the office for over thirteen years across multiple terms, while N. Bhaskara Rao from the TDP had the shortest tenure of 31 days.
+N. Chandrababu Naidu was also the first chief minister of the state post the bifurcation of Telangana in 2014.
+Later Neelam Sanjeeva Reddy went on to become the President of India, while P. V. Narasimha Rao, also from the Congress and previously the fourth chief minister of Andhra Pradesh went on to serve as the Prime Minister of India.
+Notably, N. T. Rama Rao from the TDP was the first non-Congress chief minister of the state.
+There have been three instances of President's rule in Andhra Pradesh, most recently in 2014.

-The current incumbent is Y. S. Jagan Mohan Reddy of the Yuvajana Shramika Rythu Congress Party since 30 May 2019.

-List of chief ministers
+The incumbent N. Chandrababu Naidu has been from the Telugu Desam Party since 12 June 2024.